 You know who did go to jail?
 People at Standing Rock, after the security forces there attempted to murder them (and failed).

-My experiences are mild because I’m white.
-This old vet had a lifetime and only a matter of moments to decide what to do.
+Overall, my experiences are mild because I’m white.
+However, this old vet had a lifetime and only a matter of moments to decide what to do.

 He stepped up.
-He stepped in.
+Then, he stepped in.
 He found himself surrounded with no backup.

-And he drummed.
-He sang.
-He faced them down.
+He drummed.
+And he sang.
+In the end, he faced them down.

 That vet was old enough to know what would happen if they were unchallenged.